frankiecho/ahpsurvey/README.md

 ## License

-This project is licensed under the GPL-3 License.
+This project is licensed under the MIT License.